animetosho/node-yencode/README.md

 this, delete all instances of `"msvs_settings": {"VCCLCompilerTool":
 {"EnableEnhancedInstructionSet": "2"}},` in *binding.gyp* before compiling.

-Some versions of GCC/Clang don't like the `-march=native` switch.
-If you're such having build issues, see the following section.

 Redistributable Builds
 ----------------------

 By default, non-Windows builds are built with `-march=native` flag, which means that the compiler will optimise the build for the CPU of the build machine.
 If you’re looking to run built binaries elsewhere, this may be undesirable.
-To make builds redistributable, try removing all instances of `"-march=native",` from *binding.gyp* and recompiling.
+To make builds redistributable, replace `supports_native!=""` from *binding.gyp* with `""!=""` and recompiling.

-Windows builds are redistributable by default.
+Windows builds are redistributable by default as MSVC doesn’t support native CPU targeting.

 Older Compilers
 ---------------